it-projects-llc/odoo-saas-tools/_posts/2017-06-06-fundraising-campaign.md

 * Only 5 packages are available at the begining
 * It is the only way to get exclusive early deploy after finishing *phase #1*
-* One year of service after deploy
+* One year of support after deploy
 * First places at sponsors list

 **5 000 $US package**.

 * Only 5 packages are available at the begining
 * Priority deploy after finishing *phase #2*
-* Half year of service after deploy
+* Half year of support after deploy
 * Second places at sponsors list

 **1 000 $US package**.

 * Unlimited packages are available before finishing *phase #1* or before reaching the fundraising goal
 * Deploy after finishing *phase #2*
-* One month of service after deploy
+* One month of support after deploy
 * Third places at sponsors list

 Interested?
 ===========

-Contact as by email: <a href="mailto:saas@it-projects.info">saas@it-projects.info</a>
+Contact us by email: <a href="mailto:saas@it-projects.info">saas@it-projects.info</a>

 The Updates
 ===========